kristianmandrup/artifactor/Readme.md

 You can start playing with the API using these files, building up the test suite and then gradually switch to using Mongo DB schemas/models for the API.

-Use the `/adapters` folder to add an adapter, either for the file IO or a DB, such as Mongo DB via mongoose.

 ## Couch DB for Pouch DB (sync)